Algorithmic aspects of immersibility and embeddability: Immersibility

 Thus to decide immersibility we can use the following algorithm.
-Suppose $M$ is given to us as a simplicial complex. \begin{enumerate} \item We embed the simplicial complex linearly in $\mathbb{R}^N$, for some large $N$. \item This gives us a map $M \to \widetilde{BG}_N$ which can be computed by Lemma \ref{lem:BGn}(\ref{BGniii}). \item Decide whether the map lifts to a map $M \to \widetilde{BG}_{n-m}$.
+Suppose $M$ is given to us as a simplicial complex.
+By abuse of notation we refer to $\widetilde{BG}_n$ when we really mean the approximations constructed in \S\ref{S:BGn}. \begin{enumerate} \item We embed the simplicial complex linearly in $\mathbb{R}^N$, for some large $N$. \item This gives us a map $M \to \widetilde{BG}_N$ which can be computed by Lemma \ref{lem:BGn}(\ref{BGniii}). \item Decide whether the map lifts to a map $M \to \widetilde{BG}_{n-m}$.
 In the even case, this can be done by the aforementioned work of Vok\v r\'inek \cite{Vok}, since the only infinite obstruction is below twice the connectivity of the map $\widetilde{BG}_{n-m} \to \widetilde{BG}$.
 In the odd-dimensional case, we can split the work into two steps: \begin{itemize} \item Compute all possible lifts to the $(2(n-m)-3)$rd stage of the relative Postnikov tower of $\widetilde{BG}_{n-m} \to \widetilde{BG}$.
 This can be done since all the obstructions are finite. \item For each lift computed, use the algorithm of Vok\v r\'inek to decide whether it can be extended to $\widetilde{BG}_{n-m}$. \end{itemize} \end{enumerate}